To enjoy the full Mail & Guardian online experience: please upgrade your browser

-According to a survey done by trade union Solidarity, white beggars in South Africa earn between R50 and R500 a day.
+A survey conducted by trade union Solidarity shows white beggars earn up to R500 a day.
+(Gallo)

 A study conducted by Solidarity's Helping Hand revealed that most beggars would like to work, but do not have the necessary education.